elabftw/elabdoc/doc/faq.rst

 The difference is huge.
 Because eLabFTW is not only free (as in beer), but it is free (as in speech).
 This means that you can have a look at the code (and improve it) and you can also redistribute the code with your improvements.

 But more importantly, you cannot trust your data with something that acts like a **black box**.
-What if the data you upload on the server of a company can be read by someone else ?
+What if the data you upload on the server of a company can be read by someone else?
 With eLabFTW, you install it on your own server, and you are the master of your data at all time.

 What about patents and intellectual property?
 ---------------------------------------------